Protect your agent from

 skills that put you at risk

-Your agent is running code
+Your agent doesn’t run code

 That helpful skill may be stealing data

-March 2025.
+February 2026.
 A campaign called ClawHavoc revealed that hundreds of polished, legitimate-looking skills had been harvesting credentials in the background for weeks.
 One of them, ‘Deploy Agent,’ was six lines of clean automation with a single hidden command buried inside: read the user’s SSH keys, send them to an external server.
 No alert.
 No consent.
 No one noticed until the damage was done.

 Threats are in the code